 We view your digital images on a high-definition TV.
-We hope you bring up to 15 images from home to share, and perhaps share 15 hummingbird images you shoot at the ranch Friday night.
+We hope you bring up to 15 images from home to share, and perhaps share 15 hummingbird images you shoot at the ranch on the last night we are together.
 It is easiest if you give us your JPEG images on a jump drive so we can load them into the slide program.
 It is optional, of course, but fun to do.